-We all know the Kennedys and the Wahlberg brothers are Massachusetts stock, but there are definitely a few other famous people from Massachusetts!
+We all know that the Kennedys and the Wahlberg brothers are Massachusetts stock, but there are definitely a few other famous people from Massachusetts!
 Check out this list of celebrities in Massachusetts: they were all born and bred in the Bay State!

 5. Chloë Sevigny

-Leonard Simon Nimoy was born on March 26, 1931 in the West End of Boston, Massachusetts, the son of Jewish immigrants from Iziaslav, Ukraine.
-His parents left Iziaslav separately—his father first walking over the border into Poland—and reunited in the United States.
-His mother, Dora, was a homemaker, and his father, Max Nimoy, owned a barbershop in the Mattapan section of Boston.
+Leonard Nimoy was born in the West End of Boston to Jewish immigrants from Iziaslav, Ukraine.
+His parents left their homeland separately and the two did not reunite until they reached the United States.
+His father owned a barbershop in the Mattapan section of Boston.
 Nimoy took drama classes at Boston College, where he honed his skills he would later use as Spock in "Star Trek."